PHP Serialize Online — Free Serializer Tool

 Remove Empty Arrays

-Removes empty arrays before serialization
+Removes empty arrays from the result

 Comparison with/without option: